Nickel titanium: Mechanism

-A great deal of pressure can be produced by preventing the reversion of deformed martensite to austenite—from 35000 psi to, in many cases, more than 100000 psi.
-One of the reasons that nitinol works so hard to return to its original shape is that it is not just an ordinary metal alloy, but what is known as an intermetallic compound.
-In an ordinary alloy, the constituents are randomly positioned in the crystal lattice; in an ordered intermetallic compound, the atoms (in this case, nickel and titanium) have very specific locations in the lattice.
+Pressure can be produced by preventing the reversion of deformed martensite to austenite—from 35000 psi to more than 100000 psi.
+One reason that nitinol works so hard to return to its original shape is that it is an ordered intermetallic compound.
+In an ordinary alloy, the constituents are randomly positioned in the crystal lattice; in an ordered intermetallic compound, the atoms (in this case, nickel and titanium) occupy specific locations in the lattice.
 The fact that nitinol is an intermetallic is largely responsible for the complexity in fabricating devices made from the alloy.

 The effect of nitinol composition on the M_{s} temperature.

 To fix the original "parent shape," the alloy must be held in position and heated to about 500 °C. This process is usually called shape setting.
 A second effect, called superelasticity or pseudoelasticity, is also observed in nitinol.
 This effect is the direct result of the fact that martensite can be formed by applying a stress as well as by cooling.
 Thus in a certain temperature range, one can apply a stress to austenite, causing martensite to form while at the same time changing shape.
 In this case, as soon as the stress is removed, the nitinol will spontaneously return to its original shape.
 In this mode of use, nitinol behaves like a super spring, possessing an elastic range 10 to 30 times greater than that of a normal spring material.
 There are, however, constraints: the effect is only observed up to about 40 °C-change above the A_{f} temperature.
 This upper limit is referred to as M_{d}, which corresponds to the highest temperature in which it is still possible to stress-induce the formation of martensite.
 Below M_{d}, martensite formation under load allows superelasticity due to twinning.
 Above M_{d}, since martensite is no longer formed, the only response to stress is slip of the austenitic microstructure, and thus permanent deformation.

 Nitinol is typically composed of approximately 50 to 51% nickel by atomic percent (55 to 56% weight percent).
-Making small changes in the composition can change the transition temperature of the alloy significantly.
+Making small changes in the composition can change the transformation temperature of the alloy significantly.
 Transformation temperatures in nitinol can be controlled to some extent, where A_{f} temperature ranges from about −20 to +110 C. Thus, it is common practice to refer to a nitinol formulation as "superelastic" or "austenitic" if A_{f} is lower than a reference temperature, while as "shape memory" or "martensitic" if higher.
 The reference temperature is usually defined as the room temperature or the human body temperature (37 C).

 One often-encountered effect regarding nitinol is the so-called R-phase.
 The R-phase is another martensitic phase that competes with the martensite phase mentioned above.
 Because it does not offer the large memory effects of the martensite phase, it is usually of no practical use.